Don’t

 Or perhaps just: Do not say bitterly that you’re not bitter.

-Sherwood Smith Says:
+4. Sherwood Smith on #

 Good advice (I personally do not see the draw in googling on my name as it’s sure to produce nasties I’d really rather not see, but people obviously think differently).